vita-student-projects/BEV_Semantic_Segmentation_Group33/README.md

 |nuscenes | 96          | 10.18 | 48.35 | 15.61 | 1.83  | 30.63 | 3.01  | 15.75 | 60.17 | 24.01 |
 |nuscenes | 64          | 10.09 | 55.06 | 15.38 | 1.69  | 46.44 | 2.81  | 15.69 | 60.81 | 23.75 |

+PQ: Panoptic quality metric, captures performance for all classes (stuff and things)
+SQ: Segmentation quality, evaluates how close the segments are to the ground truths
+RQ: Recognition qualits metric, identifies how effective the model is to predict a model right

 |Dataset  |# h channels|Road  |Side. |Build.|Wall  |Manm. | Veg. | Ter. | Occ. | Per. | 2-Wh.| Car  | Truck| mIoU |
 |---------|------------|------|------|------|----- |------|----- |------|------|------|------|------|------|------|
 |nuscenes | 128        | 64.93| 14.17| -    | -    | 27.87| 21.84| 19.37| 26.28| 2.83 | 0.15 | 22.68| 17.11| 21.72|